 A short walk brings us to secretive Pole Hill Pond.
 This place is absolutely beautiful and well worth today’s effort in itself.
 There is a rustic fire pit complementing the shoreline that is shrouded in evergreens, the forest floor carpeted with soft auburn pine needles.
 What a perfect spot to set up camp.

-As I stand on the exposed boulder jutting out from the shore of the pond, I feel the heat of a 90-degree day, certainly.
+As I stand on the exposed boulder jutting out from the shore of the pond, I feel the heat of a 90-degree day.
 There is just a hint of mugginess in the air, but it is not uncomfortable to me.
 On the contrary, it is soothing.
 It is the expression of the unspoken life force of the forest … this enormous, silent ecosystem that processes energy as vast as a nuclear explosion with the decorum of a whisper.
 Meteorologists call it humidity.
 I say my host is breathing, and she is content.

 We travel along the eastern shore of the pond and I glance back periodically as the forest slowly swallows up her treasures.
 The trail twists and turns through the woods, wending its way back onto an old logging road and with only a couple of deviations from this path, we make our way toward our hike’s conclusion.
-Reminders of civilization take the form of “posted” signs delineating private property boundaries alongside the preserve.
+Reminders of civilization take the form of “posted” signs marking private property boundaries alongside the preserve.

 If you are weary of a busy, noisy lifestyle and in need of a dose of the idyllic, Mother Nature stands ready to oblige.
 You no longer have the excuse that the wilderness is beyond your reach, that you don’t have time to experience the marvels of the natural world.
-You need look no further than our own backyard, the Lake George Area.
+You need look no farther than our own backyard, the Lake George Area.
 You can start small.
 And you can start right now.